mbacou/mblabs/README.md

 # mb-utils

-Mel's utilities for R packages, data science, and personal publishing
+R package with Mel’s utilities for data science projects and personal publishing.